riteshbalajis/Soc_TapeOut/Week2/Theory/Readme.md

 - **3.3V Domain:** High-voltage analog components (DAC, SPI I/O).

 **Level Shifters (LS)** are used to interface signals safely between the two voltage domains.

+---

+## Summary

+This is an overview of VSD BabySoC.
+Key takeaways:

+- **SoC Concepts:** Understanding integration of CPU, GPU, memory, interconnects, and I/O blocks.
+- **VSD BabySoC Design:** Combines a RISC-V core, PLL, and DAC in two voltage domains for practical learning.
+- **Goal:** Provides hands-on experience in exploring digital-analog interfacing, clock generation, and data conversion.